-If you are considering taking hormonal or surgical steps towards transitioning, one of the most important things to consider is cryopreservation of either your eggs or your sperm prior to the start of hormone blockers or surgical procedures that may impact your fertility.
-Keep reading for six important facts you should know about this process.
+If you are planning to take hormonal or surgical steps towards transitioning, one of the most important things to consider is cryopreservation of either your eggs or sperm prior to the start of hormone blockers or surgical procedures that may impact your fertility.
+A doctor explains why.

 In this article:

 - We Need to Talk About Trans Fertility